Multispectral Indices for Wildfire Management: Feature Extraction

-The \gls{lai} is a dimensionless measure that represents the amount of leaf surface area relative to a given ground area.
-It is not a multispectral index in itself, but is commonly used in plant science, forestry, ecology, and agronomy to quantify vegetation density and is typically expressed as the ratio of leaf area to ground area:
+The \gls{lai} \citep{breda2003ground} is a dimensionless measure that represents the amount of leaf surface area relative to a given ground area.
+Although not a multispectral index, it is commonly used in plant science, forestry, ecology, and agronomy to quantify vegetation density.
+It is defined as the total leaf area of the canopy divided by the horizontal ground area beneath the canopy, as shown in Equation~\ref{eq:lai}:

-\gls{lai} has been extensively studied due to its use in ecological and hydrological models \cite{kang-2016, mourad-2020, liu-2021}.
+\gls{lai} has been extensively studied due to its use in ecological and hydrological models \citep{kang-2016, mourad-2020, liu-2021}.
 Not considering direct and labor-intensive measuring approaches, beyond the scope of this work, \gls{lai} can be estimated through various indirect, multispectral index-based methods, summarized in Table~\ref{tab:lai}.
-Methods based on combinations of indices have shown superior accuracy and robustness in \gls{lai} estimation compared to single index models \cite{sun-2018, kalpoma-2019}.
-Nevertheless, single models for \gls{lai} estimation still exhibit significant correlations with observed values, especially in the \gls{nir}, red, and blue spectral ranges \cite{jingguo-2015}.
-Regarding solo models, the literature indicates that models based on \acrshort{ndvi} outperform those relying on simple ratio indices, including \acrshort{sr} \cite{birth-1968} and \acrshort{msr} \cite{chen-1996,xie-2014}.
+Methods based on combinations of indices have shown superior accuracy and robustness in \gls{lai} estimation compared to single index models \citep{sun-2018, kalpoma-2019}.
+Nevertheless, single models for \gls{lai} estimation still exhibit significant correlations with observed values, especially in the \gls{nir}, red, and blue spectral ranges \citep{jingguo-2015}.
+Regarding solo models, the literature indicates that models based on \gls{ndvi} outperform those relying on simple ratio indices, including \gls{sr} \citep{birth-1968} and \gls{msr} \citep{chen-1996,xie-2014}.